-The intended use of the investigational product is the correction of astigmatism and associated myopic refractive error.
-Study lenses will be worn bilaterally in a daily wear, daily disposable modality for at least 8 hours per day.
-Each wear period will be $7\pm2$ (i.e., 5 to 9) days in duration, and subjects will wear lenses for at least 5 days per week during each wear period.
-Two wear periods will be completed, with a washout period of $7\pm2$ days between the wear periods.
+The intended use of the investigational products is the correction of myopic astigmatism.
+Study lenses will be worn bilaterally in a daily wear, daily disposable modality for at least 8 hours per day and 5 days per week over a wear period of 7±2 days.
+Two wear periods will be completed in total, with a washout period of 7±2 days between the wear periods.